ronakupadhyaya/Pokemon-auction/README.md

     - all other auctions should display an `<input>` field for `bid_amount` and a **Bid** button
 - Bid a value >= current max bid + $0.50 on the auction
 - Be redirected to the auction profile page (`/auction/:id`)
-- See their bid as the max bid
+- Ensure that the bid that was just made in an above step is the current max bid
 - Try to bid again, but fail
 - Users should see the current max bid for all open auctions
 - Users should see the winning bid amount for all closed auctions